Hecatomnids: Second generation

 Hecatomnus had five children: three sons (Mausolus, Idrieus, and Pixodarus) and two daughters (Artemisia and Ada).
 These were arranged into two pairs of married siblings: Mausolus with Artemisia and Idrieus with Ada.
 Pixodarus, the youngest of the five, married outside the family.
 Incestuous marriages between cosanguinous siblings were uncommon in the ancient world.
 Because neither pair of sibling-spouses were known to have had children, it is thought that their marriages were symbolic, and helped to preserve royal power within the family.
 The parents of this second generation of satraps may themselves have been siblings, if Aba was the wife of Hecatomnus as well as his sister, although the evidence that this was the case is inconclusive.
-The five children, Hecatomnus, and a women presumed to be Aba, are all depicted in the art of the lavish but unfinished tomb of Hecatomnus in Mylasa.
+The five children, Hecatomnus, and a woman presumed to be Aba, are all depicted in the art of the lavish but unfinished tomb of Hecatomnus in Mylasa.

 During the government of the Hecatomnids, both wife and husband ruled alongside one another, although only men are ever called satrap or issue coinage in their own names.
 Hecatomnid women are known to have issued laws alongside their husbands and led military actions on their own.
 On the deaths of Mausolus and Idrieus, Artemisia and Ada respectively assumed sole rule of Caria.